Pepper Jack Cheese on Keto: Nutritional Benefits and Healthy Alternatives

 • Net Carbs = 0 g

-To best answer the question “is Pepper Jack cheese keto,” it is helpful to look at the nutrition facts, which show it has zero carbs or sugar as well as the additional benefits that come from consuming its base cheese Monterey Jack and from the capsaicin in the added peppers.
+To best answer the question of whether Pepper Jack cheese is keto, it is helpful to look at the nutrition facts, which show it has zero carbs or sugar as well as the additional benefits that come from consuming its base cheese Monterey Jack and from the capsaicin in the added peppers.

 Is Pepper Jack Cheese Processed?